Filming Permits in France: What International Commercial Productions Must Know

 Working with an experienced local fixer in France ensures your production remains compliant, efficient, and protected from unnecessary risk.

+Planning a commercial shoot in France?
 Contact And So Production to discuss permits, logistics, and full-service production support across Paris, Marseille, the French Alps, the Côte d’Azur, and beyond.

 Contact us at production@andsoproduction.com.